HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 #### MAPHEAD ####
 The file starts with the signature 16-bit integer 0xABCD (represented as 0xCD 0xAB bytes in the file).
 This signature appears always to be the same, but we should not make any assumptions; it is used as the signature for the RLEW compression algorithm.
 The file is described by the structure `mapfiletype` in the original source code.

-Next are exactly 100 32-bit (4 Byte) values containing the header offsets of the actual levels, that number is hardcoded into the source.
+Next are exactly 100 32-bit (4 Byte) signed integer values containing the header offsets of the actual levels, that amount is hardcoded into the source.
 Not all of these 32-bit numbers have meaningful values, only the first n do, where n is the total amount of levels in the game, i.e. 10 in the shareware version and 30 or 60 in the full version.
 The remaining numbers are all padding with 0x00000000 as their value.
 This means the level offsets are stored in a 0-terminated 4-byte array with a fixed length of 100.

 The last remaining byte always appears to be be 0x00 and it's called the `tileinfo` in the original source code and is declared as an array of unspecified size of type `byte`.
 The type `byte`is a typedef for `unsigned char` and equal to an 8-bit integer on the target architecture of Wolfenstein 3D's original code.
 It appears to be a leftover from the map format of previous Id Software games that did use it.